poulet-lab/Bpod_Stepper/README.md

 ### Configuration of motor parameters

 * #### Set RMS current
-  The RMS current output from the Stepper Module to the motor can be configured within the limits of the driver board.
+  Set the driver's RMS current output to the motor (up to 850mA for TMC2130, up to 2000mA for TMC5160).

       PUT 1 uInt8:  73 ('I')
       PUT 1 uInt16: RMS current [mA]